arkatebi/OpenWorld-problem/README.md

 <a name="title" />
-## Impact of incomplete knowledge on function-predictions and their evaluations.
+## Impact of incomplete knowledge on function-predictions and the evaluation of these models.
 * The tools developed in this project are to facilitate the research into the impact of incomplete knowledge on the functional predictions of proteins and the evaluation of those predictive models.